-- 6.1 OC San shall pay, net thirty (30) days, upon receipt and approval, by OC San's Project Manager or designee, of itemized invoices submitted for Milestones completed in accordance with Exhibit "A".
-OC San, at its sole discretion, shall be the determining party as to whether the Milestones have been satisfactorily completed. - 6.2 Invoices shall be emailed by Consultant to OC San Accounts Payable at APStaff@OCSD.com and "INVOICE" with the Purchase Order Number and CS-2021-1229BD shall be referenced in the subject line. - 7.
+- 6.1 OC San shall pay, net thirty (30) days, upon receipt and approval, by OC San's Project Manager or designee, of itemized invoices submitted for Milestones completed in accordance with Exhibit "A", at the prices identified in Exhibit "B-1".
+If OC San contests or questions any invoice, it agrees to raise any questions with Consultant within such 30-day period.
+OC San, at its sole discretion, shall be the determining party as to whether the Milestones have been satisfactorily completed. - 6.2 Invoices shall be emailed by Consultant to OC San Accounts Payable at APStaff@OCSan.gov and "INVOICE" with the Purchase Order Number and CS-2021-1229BD shall be referenced in the subject line. - 7.
 Audit Rights Consultant agrees that, during the term of this Agreement and for a period of three (3) years after its termination, OC San shall have access to and the right to examine any directly pertinent books, documents, and records of Consultant relating to the invoices submitted by Consultant pursuant to this Agreement. - 8.
 Commencement and Term The Services provided under this Agreement shall be commence on the effective date of the Notice to Proceed and continue through October 31, 2021. - 9.
 Extensions The term of this Agreement may be extended only by written instrument signed by both Parties. - 10.
 Performance Time is of the essence in the performance of the provisions hereof.